mahmoudmus/car2go2-soen341projectW2024/README.md

 # Installation Instructions

 This project is built on Express, a Node.js framework.
 Node.js and the [Node.js package manager (npm)](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager) must be installed in order to run the application.

+Furthermore please see our [Wiki](https://github.com/mahmoudmus/car2go2-soen341projectW2024/wiki/Team-Rules) for Team rules.

 ### Installing Node.js & Node.js Package Manager